Wiggle Your Ears

 This is played as Mary cries and eats Joe's donut.

-This is played as Harry wiggles his ears and Mary erases the love message on the fence.
+Published in 1928 with lyrics by Saul Bernie.
+An instrumental version is played in this film as Harry wiggles his ears and Mary erases the love message on the fence.

-This is played as Farina suggests that Mary become a flapper.
+Published in 1926.
+This was a number six hit for Nat Shilkret in 1927.
+It's played as Farina suggests that Mary become a flapper, and as we see the advertisement for Flapperette Face Cream.
 Meanwhile, Jean pets Harry's hair.
 It's replayed as Mary gets into her flapper outfit.

 "Me-ow" by Mel B. Kaufman